sadikbaba/ai-developer-roadmap/README.md

 Junior AI developer level	9 to 15 months
 Competitive in the market	12 to 24 months

-These stages can overlap later as your knowledge grows.
+These timelines are estimates, not deadlines.

-The goal is not to rush through the roadmap.
+The goal is not to rush through tutorials.

-The goal is to become genuinely capable.
+The goal is to understand the fundamentals, build real projects, and become genuinely capable.

 ⸻